-

 Foundations of Community Medicine

 Communities now play a key role in improving and sustaining good health and the delivery of care.
-This has led to the development of a new field within medical education and practice called Community Medicine.
 Community Medicine is often considered synonymous with Preventative and Social Medicine (PSM), Public Health, and Community Health because of a shared concern with the prevention of disease and promotion of health and wellbeing.
 This module introduces students to the wide range of approaches encompassed within Community Medicine.
 These include preventative, promotive, curative and rehabilitative approaches aimed at improving population health through community-based health and care.

 -